Common questions about Spanish Moss... How long does it grow?

 A single strand will generally continue to sprout offshoots if left to grow in ideal circumstances, but in reality, those offshoots will begin to tangle with each other.
 Over time, the entangled strands become a matt of live and dead spanish moss, as the innermost strands die because of lack of light and air.
 The strands on the fringes continue growing, creating that cascading soft feathery look of new tendrils hanging from a fatter cluster of moss.

 The moss that is shipped will naturally be tangled during packaging.
-The same general effect of long cascading spanish moss can be created by devoting some time and creativity in creating different lengths of moss.
+So, not only will you get the flowing soft tendrils of the newer growth, but the same general effect of long cascading spanish moss can be created by devoting some time and creativity in creating different lengths of moss.

 2. Is it a Parasite?A Spanish moss grows on trees, but it does not put roots in the tree, nor does it take nutrients from it.
 The plant thrives on rain and fog, sunlight, and airborne or waterborne dust and debris.